Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Introduction

-Technology that can distribute resource states, such as EPR pairs, across a network of quantum processors, has been developed and demonstrated in recent years \cite{stephenson, monroe}.
-Here we envision distributing EPR pairs in a similar fashion throughout distant sites within a single quantum processor, and investigate the potential advantage of using EPR mediated remote controlled-NOT (CX) gates \cite{remote_cx} for qubit routing.
-Section \ref{sec:background} presents the necessary background on qubit routing, circuit compilation, and EPR-mediated remote CX gates.
-In Section \ref{sec:techniques}, we describe a method that leverages an existing state-of-the-art compiler to optimally route circuits with both standard gates and EPR mediated remote CX gates.
+Section~\ref{sec:background} presents the necessary background on qubit routing, circuit compilation, EPR-mediated remote CX gates, and generating EPR pairs.
+In Section~\ref{sec:techniques}, we describe a method that leverages an existing state-of-the-art, heuristic based compiler, to optimize the use of both standard gates and EPR mediated remote CX gates to route circuits.
 This method was then used to compile different benchmark circuits for a device whose native qubit connectivity is that of a square grid.
 Ancilla qubits, that were used to store EPR pairs, were placed at regular intervals along the edges of the grid, resulting in a $O(\sqrt{n})$ ancilla qubit overhead.
-The benchmark results are given in Section \ref{sec:results}.
+The benchmark results are given in Section~\ref{sec:results}.
 Contingent on the compiler’s ability to perform fidelity-weighted (noise adaptive) routing, we show that using remote CX gates can significantly reduce both the final standard CX gate counts and depths of the compiled circuits, and that this advantage scales with the size of the architecture.
 Our results underscore the potential value in creating efficient compilation tools capable of incorporating EPR mediated operations.
-Similar techniques can be adapted to route qubits between compute units that are sparsely connected \cite{tham2022}; a scenario that appears increasingly likely as quantum computers scale, and modularity becomes paramount.
+Similar techniques can be adapted to route qubits between compute units that are sparsely connected~\cite{tham2022}; a scenario that appears increasingly likely as quantum computers scale, and modularity becomes paramount.